alexeibex/alexeibex.github.io/constitutionallaw.md

 - **Class Discussion**

-#### Prisonner’s Dilemmas
-1. State economies face a classic prisoner’s dilemma, or race to the bottom: on their own, states will be better off if they cooperate in economic policy, but each has a stronger incentive to defect.
-So if state A passes a child labor law, its production costs will rise, and state B will gain an economic advantage—but both states would benefit more if they both passes child labor laws.
-2. One counterargument is that this is not a true prisoner’s dilemma because states may not agree that child labor laws are best for their citizens.
-3. The federal government can provide the necessary centralized coordination to solve this dilemma.

 ### The Comerce Power and the New Deal
 - The government sought to justify measures passed in the New Deal under the Commerce Clause as based on the "substantially affecting commerce" rationale and the "in commerce" rationale